-Students who are requesting an exception to policy must complete the General Petition Form found their "Academic Toolkit" in their online CSU portal.
+Students who are requesting an exception to policy must complete the General Petition Form found in the "Academic Toolkit" in their online CSU IP portal.
 Refer to section entitled "Academic Forms" found towards the end of this publication.

-G. Maximum Unit Load in One Semester
+G. Maximum Unit Load per Semester

-Students are not normally allowed to enroll in more than 19 units in any given semester since this is considered to be an academic overload.
-This is strictly enforced particularly in the first semester of study to allow the students to get adjusted to their new academic environment, a different style of teaching, new living situation and culture, thus allowing students the best chance to succeed at their overseas study center.
+Students are not normally allowed to enroll in more than 20 units in any given semester unless stated otherwise in the academic bulletin for the program.
+Since this is considered an academic overload, this is strictly enforced particularly in the first semester of study to allow the students to get adjusted to their new academic environment, a different style of teaching, new living situation and culture, thus allowing students the best chance to succeed at their overseas study center.
+Exceptions to this policy may apply on a program-by-program basis, particularly when the program requires an intensive language program.
+Exceptions will be stated in the academic bulletin for that program.

-Students requesting to take more than 19 units in the second semester of their international study must be in good academic standing and have earned a grade point average of 3.0 or above in the first semester of study.
+For students who study for two consecutive semesters and who wish to take more than 20 units (or additional units beyond what is allowed as indicated in the academic bulletin for that program) in the second semester of their international study: Students must be in good academic standing and have earned a grade point average of 3.0 or above in the first semester of study.

-Requests to take more than 19 units must have approval from the CSU IP.
-Students must have compelling reasons to take excessive units which must be stated in their request.
-The following will be taken into account:
+Requests to take more than 20 units must have approval from the CSU IP unless this has been pre-approved by CSU IP (which will be stated in the academic bulletin for the program.)
+Students must have compelling reasons to take excessive units, which must be stated in their request.
+The following will be considered:

-- 1. The student has a minimum cumulative 3.0 Grade Point Average (GPA) for their university work that he/she has completed before studying abroad. - 2.
-The student earned a minimum 3.0 GPA in the last term during the regular academic year preceding the semester in which the request is being submitted with no failed or incomplete courses on record; - 3.
-The student has strong skills in the language in which the course is being taught (for courses taught in a language other than English) as determined by language courses taken with a grade of B or better;

-- 4. The student has demonstrated success with taking over 19 units with a minimum GPA of 3.0 GPA as shown in their college transcripts prior to studying abroad; - 5.
-The student is enrolled in mix of courses for the semester in which the request is being submitted that will allow for a reasonable and manageable course load (given difficulty of courses). - 6.
-The student has attended class from the second week of instruction. - 7.
-The student has permission from the study center to add the course and bring the unit total above 19, and permission from the course instructor to add the student to the course.
+- 1. The student has a minimum cumulative 3.0 Grade Point Average (GPA) for their university work that he/she has completed before studying abroad, - 2.
+The student earned a minimum 3.0 GPA in the last term preceding the semester in which the request is being submitted with no failed or incomplete courses on record, - 3.
+The student has strong skills in the language in which the course is being taught (for courses taught in a language other than English) as determined by language courses taken with a grade of B or better, - 4.
+The student has demonstrated success with taking over 20 units with a minimum GPA of 3.0 GPA as shown in their college transcripts prior to studying abroad, - 5.
+The student is enrolled in a mix of courses for the semester in which the request is being submitted that will allow for a reasonable and manageable course load (given difficulty of courses), - 6.
+The student has attended class from the second week of instruction, and - 7.
+The student has permission from the study center to add the course and bring the unit total above 20, and permission from the course instructor to add the student to the course.

-Requests must be submitted no later than the last day of the third week of instruction for the semester being requested unless the study center an earlier deadline to add and drop courses.
+Requests must be submitted no later than the last day of the third week of instruction for semester-long courses for the semester being requested unless the study center has an earlier deadline to add and drop courses.
 Requests received after the third week of class will not be considered except in circumstances beyond the control of the student.